Below is a selected list of his ongoing research, recent publications, conference presentations, and media engagements.

 2011.
 “Can You Hear Me Now?
 The United Nations Millennium Development Goals and Information & Communications Technologies in the Developing World” Final Policy Memo Presented at the New Millennium Policy Forum, Yonsei University, June 8.

 IX.
-MEDIA ENGAGEMENT
+SELECTED MEDIA ENGAGEMENT

 2017.
 “A Liberal Triumphs in South Korea: Who Is Moon Jae-in?,” The Diplomat’s Podcast: Asia Geopolitics, May 12. (podcast/interview)